GerlechJen/bikesharing/README.md

 From the above graph, the top riding hours were during morning rush hours between **8 AM** and **9 AM** and end-of-workday hours between **5 PM** and **6 PM**.
 The most idle hours were between **1 AM** to **5 AM** so bike maintenance can be performed during these idle hours.

-An area chart was created next to find the average duration of a bike ride, by age.
+An area chart was created next, to find the average duration of a bike ride by age.
 This will help set expectations for trip duration in Des Moines.

 ![image2](https://github.com/GerlechJen/bikesharing/blob/main/Images/Average%20Trip%20Duration.png)